hitesh920/deploy-mirror-leech-bot/README.md

 ![image](https://user-images.githubusercontent.com/77688759/161736264-f68a9e54-e495-4a16-aaea-351334164ff0.png)

-for `Site Name` you can give any for eg `personal` for `Share Drive ID or root` goto your drive and create a new folder (dont create this folder in shared drive you created)
+for `Site Name` you can give any for eg `personal` for `Share Drive ID or root` goto your drive and create a new folder for your index (dont create this folder in shared drive you created previously)

 ![image](https://user-images.githubusercontent.com/77688759/161736709-0adeca7d-f0d1-4caf-813a-a320822bdfe4.png)